jarvist/HUGO-PWP/content/post/2017-01-03-publication-history-in-latex-from-google-scholar.md

 See `sorting` and `style` options here: (https://www.sharelatex.com/learn/Bibliography_management_with_biblatex)

 3) However, my TeX installation was missing `biber`.
-(In a sort of broken-package, what on earth have I done to Debian kind of way.).
-So using the more traditional `bibtex`, you are left with using an unsorted bibliography and enforcing the order by hand.
+(In a sort of broken-package, what on earth have I done to Debian kind of way.)

+So I decided to use the more primitive `bibtex`, with an 'unsrt' (unsorted) bibliography.

+This then just lists the items in the order they are present in the `.bib` file.

-From inspection, the Google `.bibs` are mostly chronological (pre 2010 seemed less ordered, I guess recent entries have been appended as they were published), so it didn't take me too long to reorder it correctly.
-(I needed to delete some spurious entries anyway.)
+My Google Scholar `.bib` was mostly chronological (pre 2010 seemed less ordered, I suppose recent entries have been appended as they were published).

+This meant it didn't take too long to reorder it correctly.

+(I also needed to delete some spurious entries.)

+4) My LaTeX file listing the journal articles, was piece together from bits of tex.stackexchange, and the important bit read as follows (my bib file was `PublicationsFull.bib`):

 ```
 \subsection*{Journal articles}